Editing Data in AdapTable

 - Bullk Update controls display a dropdown listing all distinct column values to facilitate quick editing

-- Alternatively, users can provide a new value which is not currently in the Grid
+- Alternatively, run-time users can update the cells to a new value (which is not currently in the Grid)

 Shortcut